-This was one of my first photographic projects that tried to show homeless gypsies’ way of life in Bucharest, Romania, in 2006.
-The main goal of meeting these families was to help and try to convince a 14 years old boy to not abandon school, along with documenting their life.
+This was one of my first photographic projects that tried to show homeless gypsies’ way of life in Bucharest, Romania,

 On our last meeting, towards summer, in 2007, I found them anxious: their barracks were to be demolished, as the construction of a new supermarket on that area had been announced.
-They told me about their intentions: either go in the countryside, to relatives, till the land, or leave for Italy and Spain, to search for work.
+They informed me about their intentions: either go to the countryside, to relatives, to till the land, or leave for Italy and Spain, to search for work.
 Others thought of renting an apartment in Bucharest.
 Even at the eleventh hour, they didn't want to listen that even the cheapest rent wouldn't be for their pocket.

 I gave them photos that brought a smile on their preoccupied faces.
 The last images I took were of numbered empty concrete barracks, Titina quietly smoking and setting fire to cook the dinner.
 And a flock of birds flying down over the deserted camp, almost touching our heads.